Audio samples are processed with accurate and ultra-precise (64-bit floating point) algorithms.

 · 64-bit, 64-bit float, 32-bit, 32-bit float, 24-bit, 16-bit to 8-bit

-Noise-shaped dither has a higher peak amplitude than other forms of dither, but the noise is concentrated in the very high frequency range where it is less audible.
+Noise-shaped dither has higher peak amplitude than other forms of dither, but the noise is concentrated in the very high frequency range where it is less audible.
 Noise-shaped dither implements Lipshitz minimally audible noise shaping.

-Triangular dither produces a lower peak amplitude of noise than Noise-shaped, but the noise is concentrated less in the higher frequencies.
+Triangular dither produces a lower peak amplitude of noise than noise-shaped, but the noise is concentrated less in the higher frequencies.

 Rectangular dither produces a similar noise amplitude as triangular, but with very small amounts of randomization.
-The frequency distribution is fairly even, such that it approximates white noise.
+The frequency distribution is fairly even, so that it approximates white noise.
 Unlike the other two forms of dither, rectangular does not add noise to absolute silence.

 Round samples to nearest value (better audio quality than alternative of truncating samples)

 DSD to PCM conversion decimation low pass filter quality setting.
 Both filters provide flat response up to 30 kHz [DSD64], 50 kHz [DSD128], 100 kHz [DSD256].